What Jobs To Do In The Garden In February

 Order and plant late summer and autumn flowering bulbs and corms.

 Don’t forget a card and gift for your loved one for Valentines Day.
-There are many thoughtful Valentines gift ideas on my website, how about a heart shaped, engraved trowel from Harrod Horticultural or maybe gift a tree from Tree To My Door.
+There are many thoughtful Valentines gift ideas on my website, such as tree and plant gifts from Tree To My Door.

 Whichever of the above you are going to do in your gardens over the next few weeks, I hope you enjoy them.
 Make the most of any good weather windows and benefit from the goodness and well being that gardening affords us.